-- Mean of Noise Result is calculated by taking the mean of the 8 Noise Results from the 8 ESME tested at a given frequency. - Noise Result is the individual noise value for an ESME at a given frequency as measured and calculated using the ICHIS Test Specification - Noise Limit for the given frequency is defined in Appendix B - - Measurement Accuracy of the test equipment used (as defined in the ICHIS Test Specification, must be less than 0.5dB) - 2.
-At least seven Noise Results must be lower than the sum of 2SD and the Mean of Noise Result.
-2SD is defined in the table below for each frequency band and is a reflection of the measurement variability (standard deviation) associated with testing an ESME multiple times. - 3.
-No Noise Result can be greater than the sum of 3SD plus Mean of Noise Result.
-3SD is defined in the table below for each frequency band and is a reflection of the measurement variability (standard deviation) associated with testing an ESME multiple times. - 4.
-Three plots of Noise Results (corresponding to 423MHz, 868MHz and 900MHz) for review by DCC and CSPs (as per example below).
+- Mean of Noise Result is calculated by taking the mean of the 8 Noise Results from the 8 ESME tested at a given frequency. - Noise Result is the individual noise value for an ESME at a given frequency as measured and calculated using the ICHIS Test Specification - Noise Limit for the given frequency is defined in Appendix B - Appendix B - Appendix B - - Measurement Accuracy of the test equipment used (as defined in the ICHIS Test Specification, must be less than 0.5dB) - At least seven Noise Results must be lower than: the sum of 2SD+ and the Mean of Noise ResultNoise Limit + Measurement Accuracy. -2SD is defined in the table below for each frequency band and is a reflection of the measurement variability (standard deviation) associated with testing an ESME multiple times.

+No Noise Result can be greater than: the sum of 3SD + plus the Mean of Noise Result Noise Limit + Measurement Accuracy.
+3SD is defined in the table below for each frequency band and is a reflection of the measurement variability (standard deviation) associated with testing an ESME multiple times.
+Formatted: Heading 3 Formatted: Font: Not Bold